EconForge/dolo.py/doc/source/tutorial.rst

    dr_1 = approximate_controls(model, order=1)

-... and a second order one
+...
+For a second order approximation pass order=2

 Compute the global solution.
 Unless bounds have been given in the yaml file, this will use the first order solution to approximate the asymptotic distribution.
 Then the state-space is defined as 2 standard deviations of this distribution around the deterministic steady-state.
-By default the solution algorithm uses time-iteration to determine the decision rules and molyak collocation to interpolation future decision rules.
+By default the solution algorithm uses time-iteration to determine the decision rules and Smolyak collocation to interpolation future decision rules.

 .. code-block:: python